rhiaro/questforbrothers/index.md

 Tonight, though, there was too much to consider.
 He needed to make a plan.

-In Jackann's back pocket was another letter to Suari, his final one.
+In Jackann's back pocket was the letter to Suari, his final one.
 He had poured his heart out, his hopes and fears.
 He couldn't know it was already too late for her to ever receive it.
 Word of unrest across the White Sea would not reach Tanton City for at least another few days.

 The Source was rising, casting its eerie hue across the clouds of the Sea, turning them a ghostly blue.
 Jackann had made his walk through the city in the dark of full night, and would return in the same way, spending the hours of Sourcelight in the tower.
 He wasn't hiding from anyone in particular, but the darkness was a comfort, and fewer people were out and about.